keelworks/KeelCompass/README.md

 ### Running in Development Environment

 In development mode, the app connects to the local MySQL database on your computer.
+If you are a developer and the backend models have changed, you may need to reset the database to stay in sync (see [`backend/README.md`](backend/README.md) and scroll down to Resetting Database).

 1. Open a new terminal and activate the mysql shell using your username and password.
 If your username is root, the command is: